VoronDesign/VoronUsers/printer_mods/xbst_/Bed_Hinge/README.md

 ﻿# Car Hood Style Heater Bed Hinge System
 ![ ](./example.png)

+THIS IS IN BETA TESTING AT THE MOMENT.
+USE AT YOUR OWN RISK.
+ONCE TESTED THIS WILL BE ADDED TO THE OFFICIAL VORON USERS GITHUB.

 ## Required Items
  - 350N Gas Piston with M8 threads (sometimes sold as car parts for hood and trunk)
  - 3x DIN Rail